adamhstewart/doip-docs/docs/downtime.md

 Favors earned need not be expended immediately, but only a certain number can be stored up.
 A character can have a maximum number of unused favors equal to 1 + the character’s Charisma modifier (minimum of one unused favor).

 **Complications:** Temples can be labyrinths of political and social scheming.
 Even the best-intentioned sect can fall prone to rivalries.
 A character who serves a temple risks becoming embroiled in such struggles.
-Every workweek spent in religious service brings a 10 percent chance of a complication, examples of which are on the Religious Service Complications table.
+Every 5 days spent in religious service brings a 10 percent chance of a complication, examples of which are on the Religious Service Complications table.

 | d6 | Complication                                                                           |
 |----|----------------------------------------------------------------------------------------|